someguynamedcai/someguynamedcai/README.md

 This account is a repository of random coding projects that I have decided to do.
-Many of them will be incomplete,buggy, and highly inefficient.
+Many of them might be unfinished.

 <!---
 someguynamedcai/someguynamedcai is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.